Zagrios/bs-manager/docs/wiki/Guides/Installation-and-updates/Create-a-shortcut/Create-a-shortcut.md

 ### On desktop

 1. Launch [BSManager](https://www.bsmanager.io) and select your version.
-2. Click on the gear at the top right of the version  .
+2. Click on the gear at the top right of the version.
 3. Click on the **`Create a shortcut`** button.
 4. Choose your launch options.
 5. Click on **`Create a shortcut`**, It should now appear on your desktop.